Lucashdml/dotfiles/README.md

 ## Installation

-- Clone this repo in your home directory
+- Clone this repo in your home directory (But i do recommend you do a fork so you can start tinkering to your liking)

 ```bash
 git clone https://github.com/Lucashdml/dotfiles